ADB approves $500-million loan to support Philippines' blue economy - BusinessWorld Online

 ADB approves $500-million loan to support Philippines’ blue economy

-The Asian Development Bank (ADB) has approved a $500-million (around P29.56 billion) policy-based loan to support the development of the Philippines’ blue economy.
+THE ASIAN Development Bank (ADB) has approved a $500-million (around P29.56-billion) policy-based loan to support the development of the Philippines’ blue economy and improve the resilience of coastal communities.

 The financing for the Marine Ecosystems for Blue Economy Development Program Subprogram 1 was approved on Thursday, the multilateral lender said in a statement.